Full Circle Scholarship

 You dedicated your time to give back to the world, now let us give back to you.

-The Full Circle Scholarship offers a 25% tuition discount to graduate applicants who embody Northeastern University’s values of experiential and global learning.
+The Full Circle Scholarship was created at the Seattle campus and offers a 25% tuition discount to graduate applicants who embody Northeastern University’s values of experiential and global learning.
+Students can use the scholarship at any Northeastern campus.

 To be eligible for this scholarship you must be currently involved with or completed a term of service with the following groups.